srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/python-sdk.md

 The dynamic nature of the EDA API means that the SDK needs to be generated from a live platform to ensure that the bindings are generated for the applications installed on your particular platform.

 Let's start by generating the SDK.
-SSH into the [SRExperts hackathon machine](../../index.md#ssh) and execute the following command:
+SSH into the [DCFPartnerHackathon machine](../../index.md#ssh) and execute the following command:

 ```bash
 bash ~/DCFPartnerHackathon/activities/eda/python-sdk/generate_eda_sdk.sh